Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 MCLORIN SALVANT: (Laughter).

 MCLORIN SALVANT: Yeah, of course.
-But I mean, you would still - you wouldn't, I fell like - today - hearing that song today, you wouldn't be, like, OK, I need to go fix myself up and, you know, wax and...
+But, I mean, you would still - you wouldn't - I feel like today, hearing that song today, you wouldn't be like, OK, I need to go fix myself up and, you know, wax and...

-MCLORIN SALVANT: And when I sing it live, I - there's a line about curlers - about not leaving your husband with your hair still in curlers.
-And I don't have hair, really.
-My hair's really short, so I think that kind of let's people know that I don't really...
+MCLORIN SALVANT: And when I sing it live, I - there's a line about curlers, about not leaving your husband with your hair still in curlers.
+And I don't have hair really (laughter).
+My hair's really short.
+So I think that kind of lets people know that I don't really...

 GROSS: So I'm just wondering, when you look for sexist songs, what are some of the ones that came up that you decided not to do?